Healthdirect Free Australian health advice you can count on.

 What is sinusitis?

-Sinusitis is when the hollow spaces in the bones of your face become inflamed.
-Your body will normally overcome the cause of inflammation in about 3 weeks without the need for medical treatment.
+Sinusitis is when the hollow spaces between and behind the eyes, forehead and cheeks become inflamed.
+Your body will often overcome the cause of inflammation in about 3 weeks without the need for medical treatment.
+Sinusitis can sometimes be a chronic (long term) condition, as a complication of allergies or structural problems in the nose.

 • your symptoms are severe or getting worse

-• your symptoms haven't started to improve after around 7-10 days
+• your symptoms haven't started to improve after around 7 to 10 days

 • you have frequent episodes of sinusitis

-Your doctor may prescribe medicines including regular pain relief, a saline nasal spray or a nasal decongestant.
-In some cases, your doctor may decide to give you inhaled steroids or an antibiotic.
+In some cases, your doctor may prescribe inhaled steroids or an antibiotic.
 If you often get sinusitis, it could be due to an allergy so they may refer you to an ear, nose and throat (ENT) specialist.

 Learn more here about the development and quality assurance of healthdirect content.